appsecco/kubeseco/README.md

 > Refer to `Under The Hood` section in this document for details on what the script does.

-> To setup a Kubernetes cluster in Google Cloud and configure `kubectl`, refer to `cluster_create.sh` script in this repository.
+> To setup a Kubernetes cluster in Google Cloud and configure `kubectl`, refer to `cluster_create_gcp.sh` script in this repository.

 ### Expose API Service